dzaporozhets/microprojectapp/DOCKER.md

 ## Production env

-If you plan to use it for production then make sure to change next things in `docker-compose.yml`:

-1. Change `RAILS_ENV` to `production`
+Requirements:

+1. Rails production environment requires https by default
-2. Replace `SECRET_KEY_BASE_DUMMY` with `SECRET_KEY_BASE` containing your secret key.
+1. `SECRET_KEY_BASE` containing your secret key.
 You can generate one with `bin/rails secret`.
-3. Rails production environment requires https by default